Contents of Article

 - Height of the timing gates – To the author’s knowledge, only one study to date has assessed the effects of timing gate height on sprint performance (4).
 The authors measured significant sprint time differences when the gates were set at 60cm and 80cm.
-However, there is no current research which identifies an optimal height for testing.
-As a result, it is highly recommended that the test administrators adopted one height (e.g. 1m) and stick to it.
+However, there is no current research that identifies an optimal height for testing.
+As a result, it is highly recommended test administrators adopt one height (e.g. 1m) and stick to it.

 - Individual effort – Sub-maximal efforts can result in inaccurate and meaningless scores.